AndrewGossage/dsi_capstone/README.md

 <p>Examinging Pearson Correlation with attrition and other variables did not turn up much.</p>
 <img src='output/heatmap.png'></img>
 <p>The patterns that were observed did make intuitive sense.
-An example would be that the longer you have been in the work field the less likely you are to quite untill a large spike at retirement age.
+An example would be that the longer you have been in the work field the less likely you are to quite until a large spike at retirement age.
 Further patterns are also shown below:</p>
 <img src='output/attr-vs-work.png'></img>
 <img src='../output/attrition-vs-age.png' ></img>
 <img src='../output/income.png' ></img>
 <img src='../output/income.png' ></img>
 <img src='../output/education.png' ></img>
-<p>The model was effectively able to capture these patterns.
+<p>The model was effectively able to capture these patterns in most cases.
 The application is a good place to go to compare patterns in the data to patterns in the model.
-For further inquery you are pointed there.</p>
+For further inquiry you are pointed there.</p>

 <h2>Modeling</h2>
 <p>In creating a predictive model I encountered two main problems.
 First was of course the weak correlation between the target an our other variables.
 The second was hugely imbalanced classes.
-Without over sampling I was only able to achieve ~32% recall opn validation data.
+Without over sampling I was only able to achieve ~32% recall on validation data.
 So I tested various rates of oversampling and the most effective ended up being adding between 400 and 600 oversampled samples to our training set.
 Here is some of the models I attempted and how they performed.
 Validation data was not oversampled and had a 235/51 split favoring non-attrition.
 Many of the models not shown had an issue where if I raised the recall over 70% the accuracy dropped to an unacceptable level. </p>
 <img src='output/logreg.png'></img>
 <img src='output/nn.png'></img>
 <img src='output/xgb.png'></img>